-When you select a block, editing options will appear in the lefthand sidebar.
+There are a number of blocks you can drag and drop onto your form to customize its appearance and the type of information you collect from your subscribers.
+When you select a block, editing options will appear in the left-hand sidebar.
 Here, you can configure the details of the block, including text and styling.
-There are several different types of blocks that you can add to a form:
+There are two different categories for the several different blocks that you can add to a form.

 - Text Block